ShuvoMallick01/Product-List-Filtering-Tailwindcss-Vuejs/README.md

-# 🛍️ Product Listing Filtering Mini App Using Tailwindcss VueJS
+# 🛍️ Product Listing Filtering Mini VueJS App

 🔗 Check it out: Dive into the demo and explore the app's functionalities:
 Live Demo Link: https://product-list-filtering-tailwind-vuejs.netlify.app/